MinntLeaf/TransitCurveFitter/Readme.md

 #FluxValues : [All input Flux values, minus any values removed by the outlier rejection system]

 ```

-###Example

-Some usable data generated using pi is included in this repo as `Data.txt`.
-It has a period of 'pi' and should return a period of approximately 3.141 when used as input data.

-If you want to use different data, replace the data in the file `Data.txt` with your data.

 ## Updating
 Update your requirements.txt file: